morskiq123/shop-activites-system/README.md

 # shop-activites-system
 This repo contains my first Java program - a coursework for OOP programming.
 Below is the configuration for the program.

+FEEDBACK ON COURSEWORK FROM LECTURER:
+Well done.
+Most of the functionalities have been covered very well.
+The OO concepts and features have been used in the implementation part to a good extent, but abstraction should have been used more than this in the design and implementation part.
+Enum data types must be included in the class diagram.

 TASK

 You are to develop a system in Java for a Computer Accessories Shop (CAS) to help the business to handle many of the shop’s activities in an easy and practical manner.